-Must meet 1-9 and either 10 or 11:
+Must meet 1-8 and at least one of 9, 10 or 11:

-- 1. A DSM diagnosis found in the Feeding and Eating Disorder section is the primary focus of active treatment each program day.
-For members markedly underweight, the expectation of weight gain of 1 pound each week. - 2.
-There is a reasonable expectation for improvement in the severity of the current condition and behaviors that require a minimum of nine hours each week to provide treatment, structure and support. - 3.
-The treatment is not primarily social, interpersonal, domiciliary or respite care. - 4.
-The program progressively provides opportunities to be exposed to stressors that result or contribute to eating disorder behaviors, such as eating out, grocery store shopping, etc. - 5.
+- 1. A DSM diagnosis found in the Feeding and Eating Disorder section is the primary focus of active treatment each program day. - 2.
+There is a reasonable expectation for improvement in the severity of the current condition and behaviors at this level of care. - 3.
+The member's current condition requires a minimum of nine hours each week to provide treatment, structure and support. - 4.
+The treatment is not primarily social, interpersonal, domiciliary or respite care. - 5.
 The therapeutic supports available in the member's home community are insufficient to stabilize the member's current condition and a minimum of nine hours of treatment each week is required to safely and effectively treat the member's current condition. - 6.
 The members current condition reflects behavior(s)/psychiatric symptoms that result in functional impairment in 1 area, including but not limited to: - a. potential safety issues for either self or others - b. primary support - c. social/interpersonal - d. occupational/educational - e. health/medical compliance - 7.
-The member is cognitively capable to actively engage in the recommended treatment plan. - 8.
 This level of care is necessary to provide structure for treatment when at least one of the following exists: - a.
 The member's family member and/or support system demonstrate behaviors that are likely to undermine goals of treatment or do not possess the requisite skills to manage the eating disorder effectively, such that treatment at a lower level of care is unlikely to be successful. - b.
-The member's office based providers submit clinical documentation that the member requires the requested level of care secondary to multiple factors, including but not limited to, medical comorbidity with instability that impairs overall health, concurrent substance use disorder, unstable living situations, a current support system engages in behaviors that undermine the goals of treatment and adversely affect outcomes, lack of community resources or any other factors that would impact the overall treatment outcome and community tenure.
+The member's office based providers submit clinical documentation that the member requires the requested level of care secondary to multiple factors, including but not limited to, medical comorbidity with instability that impairs overall health, concurrent substance use disorder, unstable living situations, a current support system engages in behaviors that undermine the goals of treatment and adversely affect outcomes, lack of community resources or any other factors that would impact the overall treatment outcome and community tenure. - c.

-- c.
 After a recent therapeutic trial, the member has a documented history of an inability to adhere to the treatment plan at an intensive lower level of care, being non-responsive to treatment or failing to respond to treatment with a reduction in symptom frequency, duration or intensity that triggered the admission.
-Failure of treatment at a less intensive level of care is not a prerequisite for requiring benefit coverage at a higher level of care. - d.
+Failure of treatment at a less intensive level of care is not a prerequisite for requiring benefit coverage at a higher level of care.

+d.
 The member is at high risk for admission to a higher level of care secondary to multiple recent previous treatments that resulted in unsuccessful stabilization in the community-post-discharge.